ding99/CSharpSkills/README.md

 # ProjectEular
-Solution for the problems of Project Euler by C#
+Solution for the problem 1 to 60 of Project Euler by C#